zeromile/fresnotechcamp/readme.md

 - 09:30 - Dance party
 - 09:35 - Review ```Variables```, ```Conditionals```, and the console
 - 10:00 - Show a cool thing with speech recognition
-- 10:15 - Day 1 Challenge (self-study video)
+- 10:15 - Day 1 Challenge (self-study video) : https://youtu.be/XjcSg59SnNA
+  - Watch the video, type the code in a new file, complete the challenge!!
 - 11:00 - Review challenge solution
 - 11:30 - Learn about ```Functions```
 - __12:00 - LUNCH__